We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - abdominal cramping

 - breathing problems

-If someone is unsure if the spider that bit them is hazardous, they should contact their doctor to be sure.
+If they are unsure whether the spider that bit them is hazardous, they should contact a healthcare professional to determine that.
 Proper diagnosis can lead to more effective treatment and shorter recovery time.

 If possible, catch the spider or take a photo of it for identification.

 Symptoms of anaphylactic shock include: